 Play staff start work as play assistants, and progress with further training and experience to work as basic grade hospital play specialists.
 With further experience and training, they may gain more responsibility as a team leader or team manager.

-Hospital play assistants will usually need a professional chilcare qualification at level 3.
+Hospital play assistants will usually need a professional childcare qualification at level 3.

-A basic grade hospital play specialist will usually need to hold a Level 4 Diploma in Specialised Play for Sick Children and Young People/ Edexcel Certificate in Hospital Play Specialism/HPSC/HPSEB.
-However, Foundation Degree in Healthcare Play Specialism was introduced in 2010 and is replacing the Level 4 Diploma for new entrants.
+A basic grade hospital play specialist will usually need to hold a Level 4 Diploma in Specialised Play for Sick Children and Young People/ Edexcel Certificate in Hospital Play Specialism/HPSC/HPSEB or the Foundation Degree in Healthcare Play Specialism which was introduced in 2010 and has now replaced the Level 4 Diploma for new entrants.

 They may also need NHS training in child protection issues.
 Relevant experience is often a prerequisite.